All Episodes

 foot in somewhere else?
 You know, just before I got married,

-he is not listening?
-Is he?
+he is not listening, is he?
 I think he's down there,

-he's down the hall.
+He's down the Hall.
 I wasn't tempted.
 I mean I

 got contacted by exis and I had like a moment

-of who they're back, and I was so into them.
+of who They're back, and I was so into them.

 Oh my god, what do I do?
-Right?
-But it

-listening to the Doctor Wendy wallsh Show.
+You are listening to the Doctor Wendy Walls Show.

 Speaker 2 (26:38):